Madera County Connection: History

 Madera County Connection started in 2001 as a demonstration service, providing transportation for children and their families to and from Children's Hospital Central California.

 Madera County let a five-year contract to the Fresno Economic Opportunities Commission (EOC) in 2019 to operate county bus services, including MCC.
 Prior to that, separate contracts were held by Merced Transportation Company for MCC and the Community Action Partnership of Madera County for the Senior Bus and Escort Program.

 Services

-MCC operates its fixed routes on weekdays, with no service provided on specific holidays (New Year's Day, Memorial Day, July 4, Laabor Day, Thanksgiving, and Christmas).
+MCC operates its fixed routes on weekdays, with no service provided on specific holidays (New Year's Day, Memorial Day, July 4, Labor Day, Thanksgiving, and Christmas).

 Fixed routes

 All fixed routes originate and terminate at the Madera Intermodal Center in downtown Madera, at the intersection of E Yosemite Avenue and N E Street.

 Fares

 One-way fares are $2 per passenger; children under 5 ride free with a paid adult fare.